 We have a Water Quality Improvement Plan which was developed for the Bull Creek Catchment in partnership with the Swan River Trust, Water Corporation and South East Regional Centre for Urban Landcare.

 The City does not test scheme water.
 Please contact the Water Corporation for any queries relating to scheme water.

 About Water Quality

-Everything that enters stormwater drains ends up untreated in our rivers, lakes, estuaries and the ocean through our drainage network.
+Stormwater drains are City infrastructure designed to drain rainwater on roads, reserves or public areas.
+Everything that enters stormwater drains ends up in our rivers, lakes, estuaries and the ocean through our drainage network.
 Pollutants in stormwater are having a disastrous impact on all aquatic life, not only harming fish, plants and wildlife, but reducing water quality for humans.

-Most wetlands are also an expression of the ground water, so poor water quality in wetlands can be indicative of poor ground water quality.
-Ground water is a key component of Perth’s water supply and is also often used to irrigate gardens, so any pollution in the ground water can also impact on us at home.
+Ground water is the aquifer or natural water table and is found in most wetlands.
+It is a key component of Perth’s water supply used to irrigate gardens, so any pollution in the ground water will have an impact on us at home.

 Impacts of Poor Water Quality

 - Poor water quality can have a number of impacts, including:

 - Birds and fish can become entangled in rubbish